django/asgiref/specs/www.rst

   ``value`` is the header value.
 Order must be preserved in the HTTP response.
   Header names must be lowercased.
 Must not include a header named ``sec-websocket-protocol``; use the ``subprotocol`` key instead.
 Optional;
   defaults to an empty list. *Added in spec version 2.1*.
+Pseudo headers (present in HTTP/2 and HTTP/3) must not be present.

 Receive